mcci-catena/docker-iot-dashboard/README.md

 Although the dashboard is already very useful, it's incomplete.
 Please refer to `TODO.md`, and also note that we're considering the following.
 Check in for updates!

-1. Add a script to setup the passwords initially for grafana and for access to node-red and influxdb.
+1. Add a script to setup the passwords initially for Grafana and for access to node-red and Influxdb.
-2. Admin script to show roles and maintain the htpasswd
+2. Admin script to show roles and maintain the `.htpasswd` and `.htgroup` files.
 3. Add the auto-update cron script -- right now you have to restart in order to get the SSL certs updated.
 Not a big deal, as the patches-requiring-reboot interval is shorter than the life of the certs, but still, this should be fixed.
-4. Switch to [phusion](https://github.com/phusion/baseimage-docker) for the base image, instead of ubuntu.
+4. Switch to [phusion](https://github.com/phusion/baseimage-docker) for the base image, instead of Ubuntu.
-5. Provide suitable intial files for Grafana and NodeRed, assuming MCCI sensor nodes.
+5. Provide suitable initial files for Grafana and Node-RED, assuming MCCI sensor nodes.
-6. The intial script should prompt for the data base name.
+6. The initial script should prompt for the data base name.

 ## Acknowledgements